avinashpancham/hpo/README.rst

    $ sudo git lfs install --system --skip-repo

 3. Clone the repo.
-If you have already cloned the repo before installing Git LFS, run the following to get all the *large files* (else only the pointers to the large files will be downloaded):
+If you have already cloned the repo before installing Git LFS, run the following to get all the *large files* (else only the pointers to the large files will be present on your machine):

 .. code-block:: bash